-Each of the states have a lot of options with regards to what they are permitted to do with Medicaid, if they keep within the basic program guidelines, because of its funding structure.
+Each of the states have a lot of options with regard to what they are permitted to do with Medicaid, if they keep within the basic program guidelines, because of its funding structure.

 Medicaid state programs are funded both federally and on a state level.

-Across all the states Medicaid may agree to waive some of the requirements for eligibility for different programs, allowing states to provide health care to different groups of people who might otherwise miss out.
+Across all the states, Medicaid may agree to waive some requirements for eligibility for different programs, allowing states to provide health care to different groups of people who might otherwise miss out.

 Programs where Medicaid agrees to waive requirements are called “waivers”, and usually have quite specific eligibility requirements, limited places and waiting lists.

-This has resulted in there being literally hundreds of different waivers, or programs across the US, all with different eligibility criteria.
+This has resulted in literally hundreds of different waivers, or programs across the US, all with different eligibility criteria.

 So do check to see what your state offers.